 - Performance is easy to count

 To calculate how much profit publishers can get by placing CPM ads, they can use different estimations — an average number of served ad impressions and daily-active-users count.
 The CPM rate is also indicative.
-Ads served on mobile devices have a lower CPM but still impeccable performance.
+Ads served on mobile devices have a lower CPM but still have impeccable performance.

-So why CPM strategies are so frequently used in digital marketing?
+So why are CPM strategies so frequently used in digital marketing?
 Here's what media buyers say:

 - To raise brand awareness, recall, and get a high traffic